BinaryBrain/Beetstream/README.md

-# Beets-SubSonic-API
+# Beetstream

-[Beets.io](https://beets.io) plugin that exposes [SubSonic API endpoints](http://www.subsonic.org/pages/api.jsp), allowing you to stream your music everywhere.
+Beetstream is a [Beets.io](https://beets.io) plugin that exposes [SubSonic API endpoints](http://www.subsonic.org/pages/api.jsp), allowing you to stream your music everywhere.

 ## Motivation